cschwem2er/pathways/README.md

 It includes parliamentary written questions from democracies of eight European countries: Belgium, France, Germany, Greece, Italy, Netherlands, Spain, and the United Kingdom.

+## No active maintenance

+Please note that this packages is not actively maintained any longer.
+The datasets will be functional in the future, but the corpus explorer may not work anymore.

 ## How to Install